Mnn2kkk6/logistic_agent_project/README.md

 docker compose up
 ```

-No `--build` is required unless the code or dependencies have changed.
+No `--build` needed unless code or dependencies changed.

-`requirements-docker.txt` pins the exact `scikit-learn/xgboost` versions used when the models were trained — avoiding `InconsistentVersionWarning`, which can occur when the local machine uses different versions.
+`requirements-docker.txt` pins the exact `scikit-learn`/`xgboost` versions used to train the models — avoiding `InconsistentVersionWarning` that can occur when the local machine uses different versions.

-## 9. API Endpoints
+## 10. API Endpoints

 ```text
 GET  /                              Web chat interface